OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 [!include[Shared runtime note](../includes/shared-runtime-note.md)]

-This JavaScript runtime provides access to APIs in the `Officeruntime` namespace that can be used by custom functions and the task pane (which runs in a different runtime) to store data.
+This JavaScript-only runtime provides access to APIs in the `Officeruntime` namespace that can be used by custom functions and the task pane (which runs in a different runtime) to store data.

 ## Request external data